Last Updated on 2025-11-09

 Pros:

-- Easy to feed without making a mess.
+- Easy to feed and minimize tank mess.

 Cons:

-- The pellets can sometimes sink too quickly for surface-feeding fish
+- Pellets may sink too quickly for surface-feeding fish.

 - Sticks to the side of the tank to make feeding time more interactive